-1. Onshore Resources
+Onshore Resources

 The EIR documents several potential cultural resources within the Project vicinity.
-A cultural resources record search, archival research and a pedestrian survey identified no known historic or archeological resources within the Project vicinity.
-The EIR also documents a consultation with the Native American Heritage Commission that failed to identify any Native American cultural resources.
-TE SubCom also contacted five Native American individuals and groups that the

-NAHC identified as potentially interested parties.
-TE SubCom received two responses, one from Andrew Salas representing the Gabrieleno Band of Mission Indians - Kizh Nation and the second from Robert Dorame, representing the Gabrielino Tongva California Indians of California Tribal Council.
+A cultural resources record search, archival research and a pedestrian survey identified no known historic or archeologic resources within the Project vicinity.
+The EIR states that the potential for buried cultural resources along the terrestrial route is low due to significant landform alteration and the "dynamic and shifting nature of beach sands."
+The EIR also documents a consultation with the Native American Heritage Commission (NAHC) that failed to identify any Native American cultural resources.
+TE SubCom also contacted five Native American individuals and groups that the NAHC identified as potentially interested parties.
+TE SubCom received two responses, one from Andrew Salas representing the Gabrieleno band of Mission Indians - Kizh Nation and the second from Robert Dorame, representing the Gabrielino Tongva California Indians of California Tribal Council.
 Both commenters requested the presence of a Native American monitor and an archeological monitor during any ground disturbing activities.
 Mr. Dorame also stated that he had grown up in the area and was aware of cultural artifacts that may not be included in the South Central Cultural Resources Information Center database.
 In addition, a paleontological resources records search and analysis revealed that the likelihood of encountering buried paleontological deposits is considered low in this area.

-The proposed project includes ground disturbing activities associated with installation of the cable tie-in that could adversely impact buried archeological or paleontological resources.
-To minimize the potential for damage to these resources, the EIR includes Mitigation Measure CR-1 that requires TE SubCom to develop a Cultural and Paleontological Resource Management Plan that includes provisions for awareness training, monitoring by an archeologist and a Native American monitor, procedures to follow in the event that previously unknown resources are discovered, and a process for collection and reporting of any appropriate artifacts.
+The proposed project includes ground disturbing activities associated with installation of the terrestrial conduit system, installation of the ocean ground beds and HDD activities that could adversely impact buried archeological or paleontological resources.
+To minimize the potential for damage to these resources, the EIR includes Mitigation Measure CR-1 that requires TE SubCom to develop a Cultural and Paleontological Resource Management Plan that includes provisions for awareness training, monitoring of all ground-disturbing activities by an archeologist and a Native American monitor, procedures to follow in the event that previously unknown resources are discovered, and a process for collection and reporting of any appropriate artifacts.
 The EIR also required CR-3 that describes procedures to follow if human remains are recovered.
-These mitigation measures were implemented successfully for Phase 1 of the project and are incorporated again into this CDP under Special Condition 3 (see Exhibit 8).
+These mitigation measure are incorporated into this CDP under Special Condition 3 (see Exhibit 9).

-2. Offshore Resources
+Offshore Resources

 In the offshore environment, project-related activities have the potential to disturb, disrupt or degrade prehistoric sites and watercraft and historic shipwrecks found on or within ocean sediments.
-Impacts from the pre-lay grapnel run and cable installation, burial and repair activities have the potential to displace or destroy elements of these resources that could result in the loss of important information about the historical or cultural context of the resource.
-A marine survey employing sidescan sonar and magnetometer technology identified no obstructions within the cable route.
+Impacts from HDD boring activities, the pre-lay grapnel run, and cable installation, burial and repair activities have the potential to displace or destroy elements of these resources that could result in the loss of important information about the historical or cultural context of the resource.
+Preliminary records searches indicate a total of 66 shipwrecks within 10 nmi of the proposed cable route, including 4 within 2 nmi.
+A marine survey using sidescan sonar and magnetometer data identified seven submerged obstructions near the proposed PLCN route.
+Based on these data, TE SubCom adjusted the cable route to avoid all obstructions, resulting in a minimum separation of 3600 feet between the cable and the nearest obstruction.
+With these adjustments implemented, the proposed project will avoid impacts to marine cultural or paleontological resources.

-The Commission finds that based on the results of these cultural resource investigations and with the measures described above in place, the proposed project, as conditioned, will not adversely impact cultural resources and is therefore consistent with Section 30244 of the Coastal Act.
+The Commission finds that with measures in place to address previously unknown cultural resources that may be encountered during onshore construction, the project will not adversely impact cultural resources and is therefore, as conditioned, consistent with Section 30244 of the Coastal Act.

-J. GEOLOGY
+J. GEOLOGY AND HAZARDS

-Coastal Act Section 30253(2) states that:
+Coastal Act Section 30253 states, in part, that: